xmartlabs/android-snapshot-publisher/README.md

 - `versionFormat`: Specifies the version's variable format.

-    `{versionName}` (android version name) and `{versionCode}` (android version code) can be used to create it
+    `{versionName}` (Android app's Version Name) and `{versionCode}` (Android app's Version Code) can be used to create it.

 - `headerFormat`: Specifies the header's variable format.
-The plugin uses [Git's pretty format] to be able to retrieve the information about the current commit.
+The plugin uses [Git's pretty format] to retrieve the information about the current commit.
-If you want to modify it, you may use the same tool to do it.
+If you want to modify it, you may want to use the same tool to do it.

 - `changelogFormat`: Specifies the changelog's variable format.
 As `headerFormat` does, it uses [Git's pretty format] to create the changelog for the previous commits.